toduno/Toluwap/README.md

 # Toluwap

-A tab bar animation with pulse effect and smooth linear transition
+An animated tab bar created with HTML, CSS and JavaScript that creates a pulse effect and linear transition on click.